Disability Benefits for Vietnam Veterans Exposed to Agent Orange

 Fast-Tracked Agent Orange Claims

-Vietnam veterans suffering from hairy cell or other chronic b-cell leukemias, Parkinson's disease, or ischemic heart disease due to exposure to Agent Orange may use the VA's Fast Track Claims Processing System, which would enable them to apply for Agent Orange VA benefits in a more expedient manner and have access to online updates.
+Vietnam veterans suffering from chronic B-cell leukemias, Parkinson's disease, or ischemic heart disease due to exposure to Agent Orange may use the VA's Fully Developed Claims Processing System, which can speed up the application process and provide access to online updates.

 Talk to a Lawyer